STOCKBRIDGE -- Hurricane Sandy not only destroyed New Jersey’s coastline. It devastated that state’s public transportation system as well.

 "We’re busy," Berger said.
 "We have to immediately expedite the first full order.
 Both purchase orders need to be installed by October 2013."

-RTR is also completing the delivery of third-rail heating systems and switch point heaters for a major rail extension to Dulles International Airport in Northern Virginia, part of a $7.4 million contract that the company was awarded in August 2011.
+RTR is also completing the delivery of third-rail heating systems and switch point heaters for a major rail extension to Dulles International Airport in Northern Virginia, part of a $7.

 The Virginia system didn’t receive any damage from Hurricane Sandy.